kehantan/labbook/docs/protein/purification.rst

 *Buffer D*

-* We would need 2 L of buffer D for one round of purification.
+* 3 L of buffer D was required for one round of purification.
 * Buffer D need to be pre-cooled in cold room.

 +----------------------------+-------+---------+---------+